Jack Callahan (Neighbours): Casting

 On 31 January 2016, Holly Byrnes from The Daily Telegraph announced the former Home and Away star Andrew Morley's casting on Neighbours as John Doe.
 Morley was asked to film an audition tape after he had received an email from his manager whilst in Cambodia helping raise money and awareness towards human trafficking.
 Morley began filming in December 2015.
 Morley commented on working with Paige Smith actress Olympia Valance describing her as "extremely friendly" and of a "great energy".
 Valance reminded Morley of Demi Harman, who he worked with early on on Home And Away.

-When Morley first got the role, he was not briefed on what his characters true identity was and where the character was going.
-He also said that his characters alias 'John Doe' was still written on his scripts at times he was filming scenes under the name Jack.
-He later added that he now knows what direction his character is going in and said "it'll be a big story arc".
+When Morley first got the role, he was not briefed on what his character's true identity was and where the character was going.
+He also said that his character's alias 'John Doe' was still written on his scripts at times he was filming scenes under the name Jack.
+He later added that he now knows what direction his character is going in and said, "it'll be a big story arc".
 He also said that the audience will be taken through "a really interesting journey of trying to work out who he is" in finding out what his character is doing in Erinsborough, what significance his character is going to have and who his character will be involved with.
 Morley added that his character has a "clean slate" as he has no connections to anyone in Erinsborough.